qualityshepherd/brine/assets/posts/southern_coast.md

 1. Dustfolk children play 'Council and Criminals' in the alleys.
 They know secrets about the towers that even the guards don't know.
 1. Watch which well you draw from.
 That east well water remembers things.
 Dreams them back to you at night.

+**0805 Classic Traveler** A tall man with a peculiar limp leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
+The traveler has 5 marbles that can perform what some would call miracles.
+He used one to make Jake, Jim and the cart.
+He needs one to return home.
+He's looking for work so he can study humans.

 **0807.6 Barrow of the Cane** A twelve-foot monolith of rust-colored stone, flecked with silver, rises from a hill of rusty grass.
 Ancient runes tell the history of **The Cane**, warrior tribes of old.
 Three weathered stones frame the barrow's entrance.
 Within, chalky paintings cover the walls—spear-wielding warriors with animal heads fighting monsters and mountain giants.
 Hand prints of men, women, and children mark the spaces between.
 Each cubbyhole bears images of these same animal spirits.

 The cubbyholes hold bones alongside obsidian arrowheads, an obsidian axe, a silver bear idol (400s), and simple silver jewelry (120s).
 Several spear poles of exceptional quality remain, one still bearing its razor-sharp obsidian tip.
 Those who rest in this sacred space find their wounds heal faster.

 If disturbed, the ghost of **Zamma**—the tribe's last shaman—appears.
 His bones rest beneath the monolith, just above the chamber ceiling.
 Though mute, he communicates by pointing to the wall paintings.
 He will not rest until the bones are returned to their rightful place.
 The Cane believed weapons were meant for use, but treasure belonged to the tribe.
 Those who steal (without trade or sacrifice) suffer their curse—flesh turning to rust, spreading from fingers to arm until death claims them.

-**0902 Mountian Maw**
-A deep, spiraling chasm where the mountain meets the earth.
+**0902 Mountian Maw** A deep, spiraling chasm where the mountain meets the earth.
 Trees at its edge twist unnaturally, their roots exposed as if recoiling.
 The descent is perilous, the air thick with tension, and the silence overwhelming—until a distant scrape, low thud or eerie bellow breaks the stillness.
 Beast?
 Echo?
 Something else?

 Scattered around the rim lie skeletons—warped, massive, unrecognizable.
 Monsters, every one.
 All slain in battle, yet no sign of what killed them.
 No human remains.
 No clear victor.